 The Oxford History Graduate Network is a graduate-created initiative in association with the History Faculty which aims to foster friendships and collaboration among graduate students at Oxford University.
 We organise social and academic events throughout the academic year, and provide a space where students can share their work, experiences, concerns and ideas.

-I'm currently in the third year of my DPhil in Renaissance History at St Peter's College where I am examining the office of the Papal Vice Chancellor during the late medieval/early modern period.
-I am using Rodrigo Borgia, Vice-Chancellor from 1457-1492 as an example in order to understand the workings of papal government.
+I am a third year DPhil looking at territoriality and identity in Anglo-Saxon England.
 My role as Welfare Officer includes overseeing the mentor scheme for new Masters and DPhil students and being a point of call for all welfare matters from Transfer of Status enquiries to day to day problems.
 I liaise with other members of the OHGN Committee and members of the faculty and sit on the Graduate Joint- Consultative Committee (GJCC) where I can relay concerns that have arisen.

-I am a second-year DPhil student studying 20th century British social history, focusing on working-class women’s experiences of higher education in the 1960s and 1970s.
-As communications officer, I’m responsible for maintaining the OHGN web presence, particularly on social media (Facebook and Twitter).
-I also assist the faculty in managing the online profiles of doctoral students and assist the other officers in circulating news about OHGN events.
-Please feel free to get in touch if there is anything I can help with!
+I am a third-year DPhil student studying working-class women’s experiences of higher education in the 1960s and 1970s.
+As communications officer and secretary, I’m responsible for maintaining the OHGN web presence, particularly on social media (Facebook and Twitter), and circulating news about OHGN events.
+I also assist the faculty in managing the online profiles of doctoral students and co-ordinate administration of GJCC meetings.
+Please feel free to get in touch if there is anything I can help with.